-Once you are ready to move on you want to get your can of gun scrubber which will remove all of the solvent.
+Once you are ready to move on, you want to get your can of gun scrubber, which will remove all the solvent.
 Be careful using the gun scrubber on any wooden parts.
-If it has a finish on it, it could take it off and you don’t want that.
+If it has a finish on it, it could take it off, and you don’t want that.
 I am going to have to pick up a different product that is less harsh on my weapons with wood finish than what I am using now.

-I found out the hard way this can happen while cleaning first gun.
-If you have a polymer or metal gun though this should not be an issue and you can spray the gun scrubber over the entire weapon with no adverse effects.
+I found out the hard way this can happen while cleaning the first gun.
+If you have a polymer or metal gun though, this should not be an issue, and you can spray the gun scrubber over the entire weapon with no adverse effects.

-It is best to set the parts out your towel or mat to air dry for 10-15 minutes.
-Once the parts are completely dry you can get you lubrication/gun oil out.
+It is best to set the parts out in your towel or mat to air dry for 10–15 minutes.
+Once the parts are completely dry, you can get your lubrication/gun oil out.
 I shake my oil bottle for about a minute to mix it well.
-Each weapon has its own specifications for lubrication and its best you consult your owner’s manual.
+Each weapon has its own specifications for lubrication, and it's best you consult your owner’s manual.